Services

 Assessment

-The primary diagnostic tools used are: Beck Depression Inventory (BDI-II); Burns Anxiety Inventory; SASSI-4; SASSI-A2; PTSD Checklist (PCL-5); Life Satisfaction Survey; Women’s Complex Trauma Screen; Multimodal Life History Inventory; Dissociative Experiences Scale (DES); Multidimensional Inventory of Dissociation (MID); Crisis Triage Rating Scale; Insomnia Severity Index; Addiction Severity Index (ASI); Comprehensive Adolescent Severity Index (CASI); and Structured Clinical Interview for DSM-IV® Dissociative Disorders (SCID-D-R).
+The primary diagnostic tools used are: Beck Depression Inventory (BDI-2); Burns Anxiety Inventory; SASSI-4; PCL-5 (PSTD Checklist); Life Satisfaction Survey; Multidimensional Inventory of Dissociation (MID); Crisis Triage Rating Scale; and Insomnia Severity Index.
+Other assessments may be completed upon admission or during treatment include: Women’s Complex Trauma Screen; Multimodal Life History Inventory; Addiction Severity Index (ASI); and Structured Clinical Interview for DSM-IV® Dissociative Disorders (SCID-D-R).

 Pre-Treatment Assessment / Substance Use Evaluation.
-At the beginning of treatment, an intake for services will be completed and a comprehensive co-occurring assessment will be conducted for evaluation of mental health, substance use, and trauma.
-The intake, orientation, and assessment process typically consists of two appointments: the first for 2 hours and the second for 1.5 hours.
-(When the person experiences complex trauma and/or has experienced significant life events, additional sessions may be needed to complete the assessment.)
-Upon completion of the intake paperwork and orientation to services, diagnostic testing will be conducted and a drug screen obtained.
-During the clinical interviews, the clinician will obtain information about many areas of your life, to include: family of origin; relationship history; education; employment; mental health history; substance use history; physical health; legal; and spiritual.
-Clients will be asked to sign authorizations for current and past providers so that collateral information can be obtained and included in the report.
-A follow up session (i.e., third or fourth appointment) is scheduled to review the report which includes diagnosis, treatment recommendations, and referrals.
-A treatment plan is then developed collaborative with the client, and the therapy process begins.
+At the beginning of treatment, an admission (i.e., intake) for services will be completed and a comprehensive co-occurring assessment will be conducted for evaluation of mental health, substance use, and trauma.
+The admission, orientation, and assessment process typically consists of three appointments: the first for 2 hours , the second for 1.5 hours and the third for 1 hour.
+(When the person experiences complex trauma and/or has experienced significant life events, an additional session may be needed to complete the assessment.)
+Upon completion of the admission paperwork and orientation to services, diagnostic testing will be conducted and a drug screen obtained.
+During the clinical interviews, the clinician will obtain information about many areas of your life, to include: family of origin; relationship history; living environment, education; employment; mental health history; substance use history; trauma history; physical health; legal; cultural; spiritual; social; and other areas.
+Clients will be asked to sign authorizations for an emergency contact as well as current and past providers so that collateral information can be obtained and included in the report.
+A follow up session (i.e., fourth or fifth appointment) is scheduled to review the assessment report which includes diagnosis, treatment recommendations, and referrals.
+A treatment plan is then developed in collaboration with the client, and the therapy process begins.

-- Please note that we do not complete mental health evaluations for Social Security disability applications.
+• Please note that we do not complete mental health evaluations for Social Security disability applications or fitness for duty evaluations for first responders.

-- Our therapists are Registered Service Providers and are qualified to provide substance use evaluations and treatment for adolescents and adults who are involved in the Nebraska criminal justice system.
+• Our therapists are Registered Service Providers and are qualified to provide substance use evaluations and treatment for adults who are involved in the Nebraska criminal justice system.

 Trauma Assessment.
 A brief trauma assessment is completed as a standard component of the Pre-Treatment Assessment (PTA) / Substance Use Evaluation.
 More detailed evaluation of trauma is often completed when a person is receiving services in the Dual Diagnosis Outpatient Treatment program at Behavioral Health Resources, LLC.